 Winter is on the horizon and it’s time to place your lawnmower into storage for the season.
-Follow these nine tips to maximize the life and performance of your lawnmower – and ensure it fires to life in the spring when you’re ready to mow grass again.
+Follow these tips to maximize the life and performance of your lawnmower – and ensure it fires to life in the spring when you’re ready to mow grass again.

 Stabilize the gas

-Gasoline can break down in as little as 30 days.
+Gasoline can break down in as few as 30 days.
 Oxygen, humidity, heat and other factors cause gas to change over time.
 Varnish, gums and other debris can form, which can clog the tiny fuel passages in the carburetor and stick the float, preventing the engine from starting in the spring.

 AMSOIL Gasoline Stabilizer disrupts the chemical chain reaction that causes gas to oxidize and form varnish and gums.
 It keeps fuel fresh up to 12 months.
 As shown, it also fights corrosion and improves stability better than Sea Foam Motor Treatment.